-This essay gives examples of personal experience with the school and reveals an applicant who did their research.
-They give examples of how engineering students are involved on campus and talk about specific academic courses.
+This essay gives examples of personal experience with the school and proves that the applicant did their research: they present clear evidence as to how engineering students are involved on campus and talk about specific academic courses.

-There are many details in this essay that are impressive, and the section that addresses the extracurriculars is cleverly written to showcase the applicant's diverse interests.
-The applicants mention of specific extracurriculars that they want to join indicates that they looked at many facets of Columbia University, not just the engineering department.
+There are many impressive details in this essay, and the section that addresses extracurriculars is cleverly written to showcase the applicant's diverse interests.
+This student's mention of certain extracurriculars they want to do indicates that they looked at many facets of Columbia University, not just the engineering department.

-It’s clear from reading this essay where the author sees their self at Columbia.
-They’ve talked about specific organizations that they would like to be part of, such as the Columbia Organization of Rising Entrepreneurs, while also showing why they would want to be a part of that organization.
+It's clear from this essay just how the author views their fit at Columbia.
+They've talked about specific organizations they would like to be a part of, such as the Columbia Organization of Rising Entrepreneurs, while also showing why they want to join that organization.

-The purpose of the “Why Columbia” essay is for you to show Columbia that you feel Columbia is the best school for you
+The purpose of the "Why Columbia" essay is for you to prove to the admissions committee that Columbia is the best school for you

-In your Columbia essay, you can write about multiple topics that are specific to Columbia, like academics, the student body, extracurriculars, and research opportunities.
+In your essay, you could write about multiple topics that are specific to Columbia, such as academics, the student body, extracurriculars, and research opportunities.

-When you’re writing your “Why Columbia” essay, make sure to research on the school and be specific about activities and opportunities that make you want to attend Columbia.
+When writing your "Why Columbia" essay, make sure to research the school extensively and be specific about activities and opportunities that really make you want to attend.

-If you’re stuck on how to proceed, analyzing a “Why Columbia” essay example may help you get inspiration for what to write.
+If you're stuck on how to proceed, analyzing a successful "Why Columbia" essay example might help you get inspiration for what to write.

 How tough is it to get into Columbia?
 For answers, read our expert guide on how to get into Columbia and the Ivy League, written by a Harvard alum!

 Should you apply early or regular decision to college?
-Find out the pros and cons of early decision in this article.
+Find out the pros and cons of early decision.

 Want to see some more college essay examples?
-We have links to 101 great college essays that includes our expert analysis on how you can write a standout essay of your own.
+We have links to 100+ great college essays that includes our expert analysis on how you can write a stand-out essay of your own.